jkunimune/nibasa/misc.md

 there are still reasons you might want to learn to speak it.

 compounds may be adopted as roots in Nibasa, but only if
-1. the compound itself is internationally used, not just the components
+1. the compound itself is internationally used, not just the components, and
-2. neither component of the compound is itself a Nibasa root, and
+2. neither component of the compound is itself a Nibasa root.
-3. neither component already summarizes the meaning of the compound (e.g. the 学 in 学習)

-these rules can be suspended if the compound is extremely international and there is no recourse (such as *ramen*). also, "im-" and "kom-" are fine because they're not usually transparent enuff to cause confusion.
+"im-" and "kom-" are fine because they're not usually transparent enuff to cause confusion.

 should forward be fronte or pro? definitely fronte.  peeple will think "pro" means "in favor" or "professional";